 Remember to watch out for the leafy sea dragons, the Australia sea lion colony on Page Islands, and the southern right whales that visit the region each spring to breed.

 Access to the Encounter Marine Park is from Port Noarlunga, Aldinga, Rapid Bay, Cape Jervis, Victor Harbor, Port Elliot, Bashams Beach, Antechamber Bay, Penneshaw, American River and Kingscote.
 You can also visit the park via the Deep Creek Conservation Park and the Coorong National Park.

 - All vessels must keep a distance of 300m from any marine mammal within the Encounter Bay whale calving and nursery area.

-- There will be a temporary prohibition of activities within Encounter Marine Park from 19 December 2014.
+- There is a temporary prohibition of activities within Encounter Marine Park.

 Watch the videos to see what Encounter Marine Park has to offer.